Akuli/catris/README.md

 When connecting to the server, players need to specify this IP address.
 It is **not** same as the network's public IP, which is what you find by googling "what is my ip address" or similar.
-Instead, you need to ask the operating system what the IP is.

 If the server is running Windows, you can run `ipconfig` on a command prompt.
 On Linux, you can use `ip a`, and I think `ifconfig` works on MacOS